akkefa/ml-notes/docs/probability/discrete_distributions.md

 The binomial distribution is the distribution of the `number of successes = X` in a `fixed number = n` of independent Bernoulli trials.

+#### Parameters
+The binomial distribution has two parameters, n and p.

+- n: the number of trials.
+- p: the event or success probability.

 ### Uses
 Use the binomial distribution when your outcome is binary.
 Binary outcomes have only two possible values that are mutually exclusive.